The Irish Press: Irish Press plc today

 The company, Irish Press plc, remained in existence after cessation of printing of the main titles.
-Irish Press bought Thom's Directories for £355,000 in October 1999.
+Irish Press bought Thom's Directories for £355,000 in October 1999."De Valera gets €116,198 Press dividend" Irish Independent.
+2003-08-12.
 The directors of the company are Éamon De Valera (grandson of the former Irish president that founded the newspaper) and Jimmy A. Lehenan.
-Vincent Jennings was Chairman 1992–2005.
-The company experienced mixed success with its Thom's Directory venture.
-Since getting out of the newspaper business, the company has struggled on occasion to produce profits.
+Vincent Jennings was Chairman 1992–2005."The story of a newsman" Vincent Jennings obituary.
+Irish Independent.
+2010-11-25.
+The company experienced mixed success with its Thom's Directory venture."Irish Press warns on Thom's Directory" RTÉ News.
+2005-08-12.
+Since getting out of the newspaper business, the company has struggled on occasion to produce profits."Irish Press to pay dividend despite being €0.5m in red" Irish Independent.
+2008-09-09.

 The company entered voluntary liquidation in 2017 following the sale of all its remaining assets except Thoms Directory, which had ceased printing in 2012 and moved to an online directory format afterwards.
 No buyer was found for Thoms, which was then itself liquidated.

 The Irish Press group sponsored a trophy for the All-Ireland Minor Hurling Championship in 1949, the winners ever since, being awarded the Irish Press Cup.